-Siebel Wireless is a modified Siebel Web Client that runs on a mobile device.
-Users can view, edit, and create records in the Siebel database through a wireless connection between a mobile device and a Web server.
-An Internet-enabled mobile phone, personal digital assistant or other device communicates using wireless application protocol (WAP) to a wireless gateway server.
-The wireless gateway server translates HTTP messages to WAP.
-The Siebel interface is rendered on the mobile device using wireless markup language (WML).
-Specific XML- and HTTP-based wireless browsers are also supported.
-For a list of Siebel Business Applications that support wireless access, see the Siebel Wireless Administration Guide.
-For a list of supported wireless browsers, see System Requirements and Supported Platforms on Siebel SupportWeb.
+The Siebel Wireless Client is a modified Siebel Web Client that runs on a mobile device.
+Users can view, edit, and create records in the Siebel Database through a wireless connection between a mobile device and a Web server.
+An Internet-enabled mobile phone, personal digital assistant, or other wireless device communicates with a wireless gateway server, which translates messages for display in a browser on the device.

-The Siebel Web Server Extension (SWSE) is a plug-in for third-party Web servers.
-It identifies requests for Siebel information coming from Web clients and flags these requests for routing to a Siebel Server.
+The Siebel Web Server Extension (SWSE) is a plug-in for supported third-party Web servers.
+It identifies requests for Siebel application data coming from Web clients and flags these requests for routing to a Siebel Server.
 When information is sent from the Siebel Server back to the Web client, the SWSE helps complete the composition of the Web page for forwarding to the client.

 You can install and deploy multiple Language Packs on a single SWSE instance.
 The Siebel Server and the Web server do not need to be operated in the same language.
 However, the Siebel Server, the Web server, and all other server components must use the same character set.
 For details, see the Siebel Installation Guide for the operating system you are using and see Siebel Global Deployment Guide.

 |Siebel Deployment Planning Guide||Copyright © 2011, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices.|